JetBrains/Qodana/topics/circleci.md

 ## Commands and parameters

-The CircleCI Qodana orb provides the `scan` command to let you inspect your project and report the results.
+The CircleCI Qodana orb provides the `scan` command to let you analyze your project and report the results.

 This table contains the list of optional string parameters that can be additionally used with the `scan` command.